My journey to find my writer's voice and the lessons I have learned on the way.

-Elle For encouraging and inspiring me to get my new project of the ground and helping me follow my path to my writing goals.
+Elle - on hiatus For encouraging and inspiring me to get my new project of the ground and helping me follow my path to my writing goals.

 LostGhost: Seeking & Learning For being a great friend and support, and really getting to know me.

 Marci Missing Everyone For being a kindred spirit

 ~ Spooky Sisco ~ For letting me help out in the "Invalid Item" and let me try new ideas.

 Liam For giving me the opportunity to be an editor at Shadows Express e-zine and giving me the validation all writers need.

 ~ Aqua ~ For her help and steadiness.
 She’s not a bad writer either.

 Alexi For spoiling me and making me feel loved.

 Gravedigger Dave For his amazing support and help in judging "Shadows and Light Poetry Contest" .
 It’s like having my very own poetry class and teacher.
 I couldn’t do it without him.